Improve your remote communication and collaboration

 Adopt a 360-degree feedback system

 While working remotely, the feedback process in your organization may be hindered by the lack of physical interaction.
 Without proper feedback, your employees won’t know if they are headed in the right direction.
 This may cause performance anxiety and decreased productivity and engagement.
 To avoid this, set up a 360-degree feedback system that fosters employees, helping them to be aware of their strengths and weaknesses no matter where they work from.
-This system of constructive feedback allows employees to understand their performance from their peers’ perspective and strengthen the weak spots in their performance.
+This system of constructive feedback allows employees to understand their performance from their peers’ perspectives and strengthen the weak spots in their performance.
 This improves both communication and teamwork in your organization.

 Create virtual idea boards